-Snow peas are one of those vegetables that seem to be popular in almost any country’s cuisine.
-Chinese people use snow peas in stir-fry dishes very often due to their tender sweetness and fresh, crispy texture.
+Snow peas are one of those vegetables which seem to enjoy a universal popularity.
+Asians use snow peas in stir-fry dishes often due to their tender sweetness and fresh, crispy texture.

-Apart from the delicious flavor and texture, snow peas are also extremely healthy and are considered a superfood.
-They are high in fiber, protein, vitamins A and C, healthy fats, iron, potassium, magnesium, folic acid, and antioxidants.
-These nutritional elements are great for helping our bodies stay healthy to prevent conditions like inflammation, cancers, eye disease, scurvies, and digestive problems.
+Apart from a delicious flavor and texture, snow peas are also extremely healthy.
+Considered a superfood, they are high in fiber, protein, vitamins A and C, healthy fats, iron, potassium, magnesium, folic acid, and antioxidants.
+These nutritional elements are great for helping our bodies stay healthy to prevent conditions such as inflammation, cancers, eye disease, scurvies, and digestive problems.